e-mission/e-mission-server/README.md

 ## Installation: ##
 ----------
-- The [docker installation](docker/README.md) is probably the easiest way to get started.
+- For **deployers** (i.e. if you want to primarily *use* the system as opposed to modify/develop it, the [docker installation](https://github.com/e-mission/e-mission-docker) is probably the easiest way to get started.
-- If you are planning to make changes to the install and are on OSX or \*nix shells, the [manual install](docs/README.manual_install) may make it easier to edit files directly on your local filesystem.
+- For **builders** (i.e. if you want to write new scripts or modify existing scripts) the [manual install](https://github.com/e-mission/e-mission-docs/blob/master/docs/e-mission-server/manual_install.md) will make it easier to edit files directly on your local filesystem.
+Make sure to use a POSIX-compliant CLI; you may want to look into [gitbash](https://openhatch.org/missions/windows-setup/install-git-bash) or similar on Windows.

 ## Additional Documentation: ##
 ----------